nus-cs1010/2425-s1/docs/guides/environments.md

 ### Accessing The PE Hosts from SoC Lab PCs

 CS1010 practical exams will be conducted in the programming labs in COM1, COM4, and AS6 using the Ubuntu environment on the lab PCs.
-Students are advised to use the lab PCs during regular lab sessions to familiarize themselves with the environment.
+Students are advised to use the lab PCs during regular lab sessions to familiarize themselves with the environment (:material-alpha-b-circle: in Figure 1).

 To access the PE hosts from the lab PCs during lab sessions:

 - Boot into Ubuntu if the PC is not already running Ubuntu
 - Log into the PC using the SoC Unix account